 What type of school is City Elementary?

-City Elementary is an independent, not-for-profit private school serving kindergarteners through sixth graders.
+City Elementary is an independent, not-for-profit private school serving kindergarteners through eighth graders.

 What kinds of students does City Elementary serve?